NethServer/ns8-core/core/agent/README.md

     set-env FULLNAME "First User"

-If an action step completes with a non-zero exit code, the whole action is considered failed and no more steps are invoked.

-When all steps are completed, the following keys are set in Redis DB

-- `<agent-id>/task/<task-id>/output`, collects FD 1
-- `<agent-id>/task/<task-id>/error`, collects FD 2
-- `<agent-id>/task/<task-id>/exit_code`, 0 if all steps were successful, otherwise the exit code of the failing step
-- `<agent-id>/environment`, additional environent variables passed to the action steps.
-The values are persisted to Redis if the action is successful

 ### dump-env

 The `dump-env` command writes to a special file all variables set using `set-env`.
 The file can be used for subsequent steps.